christopherlye/snakeSnack/README.md

 - Snake may go out of the canvas sometimes
 - Both snakes may collide once a new round starts.
 You can overcome this by changing the direction of the snake immediately
 - Points system may be a bit confusing for players

 ---

+## Authors

+- Christopher Lye

+---

+## Acknowledgements

+Thanks to the instructors, Henry and Bryan at General Assembly for teaching me the fundamentals of HTML, CSS, and JavaScript, which have provided me with the tools to make this project come alive.

+---